Super gets a shake-up: What the new Payday Super legislation means for employers

 On the same day the Australian Taxation Office (ATO) released a Draft Practical Compliance Guideline PCG 2025/D5 Payday Super - first year ATO compliance approach.

-This follows Government’s long-awaited draft legislation that was released earlier this year.
+This follows the Government’s long-awaited draft legislation that was released earlier this year.

 Under the proposed Payday Super reforms, employers will be required to make Superannuation contributions on a ‘payday’ basis (within seven business days).
 This is a significant change from the current superannuation guarantee (SG) regime which operates on a quarterly basis.
 SG contributions will be required on Qualifying Earnings (QE), introduced as part of Payday Super, but which essentially aligns with Ordinary Time Earnings.